Feeling uneasy is not something we enjoy.

 1).
 When you feel uneasy about what is being said…

-“I heard the words but I didn’t believe what s/he was saying”
+“I heard the words, but I didn’t believe what they were saying”

 “It looked like a good deal, but I just didn’t feel comfortable.”

-I’ve lost count of the number of business clients who have told me some version of “it looked great, I didn’t feel comfortable but as I couldn’t give a reason for saying no I agreed to go ahead.”
+I’ve lost count of the number of business clients who have told me some version of “it sounded and looked great, I didn’t feel comfortable but as I couldn’t give a reason for saying ‘no’ I agreed to go ahead.”